SAVE 10%, but act soon!

 The Child Welfare Information Gateway is a great place to learn about adoption law because the website makes it easy to select a specific state and particular aspect of adoption law.
 Some important areas to understand include: Consent to Adoption, Regulation of Private Domestic Adoption Expenses, and Rights of Presumed (Putative) Fathers.

-At the end of our adoption outreach workshops we offer some advice to the group that is important to share here.
-We encourage families to enjoy the good fortune that will come their way, but we also suggest that they manage their expectations.
+At the end of our adoption training we offer some advice that is important to share here.
+We encourage adopting parents to enjoy the good fortune that will come their way, but we also suggest that they manage their expectations.

 Until you have a placement, it’s just a match.
 Until you have a match, it’s just a lead.
 You cannot have a placement without the match and you cannot have a match without a lead so you should definitely celebrate each step, but it is also true that not every lead will result in a placement.